 Explore portraits by Old Masters such as Rembrandt and Hals.
 Look at how children and adults have been painted over the centuries, try on replica costumes and pose like the sitters.
-Pupils will work with an artist in fornt of the portraits to learn the basic principles of drawing a face which will help them create self-portratis back at school.
+Pupils will work with an artist in front of the portraits to learn the basic principles of drawing a face which will help them create self-portraits back at school.

 How to Look at Paintings: Objects and Meanings

-Pupils will lear how to understand different paintings by looking at portraits, allegorical and still life paintings by some of the greatest artists in the world.
-A lively session including observational drawing and handling objects.
+Pupils will learn how to understand different paintings by looking at portraits, allegorical and still life paintings by some of the greatest artists in the world.
+This lively session includes observational drawing and object handling.

 Landscapes and Seascapes

-Pupils will learn the basic principles of landscape painting, including perspective, examine and discuss views of the countryside and sea and develop vocabulary.
-Inspired by paintings by Rubens, Canaletto and van de Velde, they will create their own fabulous landscape.
+Pupils will learn the basic principles of landscape composition, including perspective, examine and discuss views of the countryside and sea, develop vocabulary and look at how seasons are depicted.
+Inspired by the paintings of Rubens, Canaletto and van de Velde, they will create their own fabulous landscape drawing.